 - We also explored a lot about state government through Ashar’s participation in a 4-H program called “Capital Days,” in which they visit our state capital, Harrisburg, for several days and do a mock legislative session, culminating in a brunch where the 4-H teens sit with their lawmakers and discuss issues relevant to them.

 Course description: Survey of European history from the Holy Roman Empire to present

-- Ashar is really into tons of places in Europe – as you can tell from her earlier British History credit.
+- Ashar is really into tons of places in Europe – as you can tell from his earlier British History credit.
 We talked about a lot of major events going on in Europe, such as Brexit and the refugee crisis, and then we took some deep dives into particular countries of interest.

 - Outschool was again a big part of this, as Ashar took part in one-time classes on the history of several individual European countries.

 - A big way we found countries to explore was through our Universal Yums subscription, where we get snacks from and a book of history facts and trivia about a different country every month.
 In great timing, we got a Greece box the month of the Greek Food Festival in town.